Securing AI Agent File Uploads with MIME Type Restrictions¶

 - Review magic byte patterns quarterly for accuracy

-- Coordinate DLP policy updates with business unit stakeholders (advance notice recommended)
+- Coordinate data policy updates with business unit stakeholders (advance notice recommended)

-Version History: - v1.0.2 (April 2026): KQL field name standardization, rollback procedure, PAC CLI docs, design decision documentation, PowerShell module reference - v1.0.0 (February 2026): Initial release with Dataverse plugin, DLP template, and Sentinel queries
+Version History: - v1.2.1 (Unreleased): Microsoft Learn 2026-Q2 refresh for Copilot Studio file input, Power Platform data policies, PowerShell cmdlets, and manifest control coverage - v1.0.2 (April 2026): KQL field name standardization, rollback procedure, PAC CLI docs, design decision documentation, PowerShell module reference - v1.0.0 (February 2026): Initial release with Dataverse plugin, DLP template, and Sentinel queries

 Design Decisions¶